About WAVE

 about

 Katharina Öfner has a Bachelor’s Degree in Romance Studies (Spanish) and in Political Science and completed her Master’s Degree in International Humanitarian Action (NOHA) with a focus on Conflict and Peacebuilding.
 Due to her interest in gender equality and intersectional feminism, she not only focused her studies on these issues but also dedicated her time to volunteer at different NGOs and programs.
-After studying and working in Austria, Chile, Costa Rica, Colombia, Spain and Sweden, she joined the WAVE team as office administrator in April 2022.
-In her role she is in charge of coordinating the WAVE office administration, supporting the WAVE event coordinator and accountant as well as being the administrative contact for the WAVE board.
+After studying and working in Austria, Chile, Costa Rica, Colombia, Spain and Sweden, she joined the WAVE team in April 2022.
+In her role she is in charge of the WAVE office coordination, WAVE internships coordination and supporting with planning WAVE events.
+She also assists to the WAVE Board and provides support to the Executive Director and Senior Manager in HR matters.

 Amina Reiss